 - Place each dough ball into a lightly greased bowl, seam side down.
 Then lightly grease the tops of the dough balls.
 Place into the refrigerator for 2 hours, UNCOVERED.
 (See recipe Note #3)

 - After 2 hours uncovered, cover each bowl of dough with a secure lid or plastic wrap.
-Allow to rest in the refrigerator (in the back of the refrigerator, bottom shelf) for 3 days to cold ferment.
+Allow to rest in the refrigerator for 3 days to cold ferment.

-- After 3 days of cold fermentation, take the dough out of the refrigerator to rest at room temperature for 2 hours before you plan to bake the pizza.
-Keep the dough balls in their bowls and covered during this rest time.
+- After 3 days of cold fermentation, take the dough out of the refrigerator to rest at room temperature covered for 2 hours.

 - After the dough has rested for 1 ½ hour, prepare the oven.
 Set one cooking rack to the lowest position and a second rack to the highest position.
 Then, pre-heat the oven to 550º, or whatever your highest bake setting is.
 (See Recipe Note #4)